 6. Pumpkin Pudding

-If you're not motivated to make a gluten-free pie crust or if you prefer your pie without crust this is the recipe for you.
-The creator of this pumpkin pudding recipe, About.com's Guide to Southern Food, describes it as "pumpkin pie without a crust."
+If you're not motivated to make a gluten-free pie crust — or if you prefer your pie without crust — this is the recipe for you.
+The creator of this pumpkin pudding recipe, About.com's Expert on Southern Food, describes it as "pumpkin pie without a crust."

 Bonus: it's naturally gluten-free.
-All it takes for this pumpkin pudding is pumpkin purée, safe spices (I've had the best luck with McCormick's brand spices), sugar, eggs, vanilla and half-and-half or light cream.
+All it takes for this pumpkin pudding is pumpkin purée, safe spices (check out my Gluten-Free Spices article for the safest bets), sugar, eggs, vanilla and half-and-half or light cream.

 7. Pumpkin Cinnamon Cheesecake